surajp36/Shopping-website/README.md

 # Shopping-website-by-surajp36

-download the code and open the index.html file in oyur browser
+download the code and open the index.html file in your browser